 It should come as no surprise to anyone who has an ear to the ground and an eye to the horizon that interest rates are expected to move.
 How big those movements are and when those movements will occur is anyone's guess.
 No one can accurately predict such things because of a host of factors, including overseas countries and respective economic behaviours.

-What we do know is that the RB is tasked with keeping inflation in check and with an economy that is running hot, it will undoubtedly act to do just this.
+What we do know is that the Reserve Bank (RBNZ) is tasked with keeping inflation in check and with an economy that is running hot, it will undoubtedly act to do just this.
 It will want to keep inflation down and avoid a blow out in our trade account balance.
-As a very basis 101 run through, the RB reins in our demand for goods and services, including the demand for credit, through an increase in the Official Cash Rate.
-When the OCR increases, Banks tend to increase their interest rates, thus we pay more for the money we borrow.
+As a very basic 101 run through, the RBNZ reins in our demand for goods and services, including the demand for credit, through an increase in the Official Cash Rate (OCR).
+When the OCR increases, banks tend to increase their interest rates, thus we pay more for the money we borrow.
 Consequently, our appetite for credit decreases.
-This in turn means we have less funds to spend and thus our long hands become short and our short pockets become long.
+This in turn means we have less funds to spend and so our long hands become short and our short pockets become long.
 In other words, we curtail the splurging of the moo la, hit the debt reduction scales and increase our piggy bank savings.
-Companies cut their inventory spend and "everything that isn't essential" spend as they aren't moving as much of their product as they use to.
+Companies cut their inventory spend and "everything that isn't essential" spend, as they aren't moving as much of their product as they used to.
 The uptake of services isn't quite as high as it might have been and thus employment is cut.
-Overall businesses spend less, individual consumers spend less and there is less money in circulation, all resulting in a fall back of inflation.
+Overall, businesses spend less, individual consumers spend less and there is less money in circulation, all resulting in a fall back of inflation.

-Give the above and where the economy is heading, interest rate hikes are expected.
+Given the above and where the economy is heading, interest rate hikes are expected.
 We already experienced a couple of these just before Christmas.
-Others are thought to possibly be occurring in March, with 4 to follow and carrying on right through and into 2015.
-Remember my caveat however – no one has a crystal ball which delivers cast iron predictions.
-We live is a global world of continuing changing monetary policy and such changes can have effects even on little old New Zealand.
+Others are thought to possibly be occurring in March, with four to follow and carrying on right through and into 2015.
+Remember my caveat, however – no one has a crystal ball which delivers cast iron predictions.
+We live in a global world of continuing changing monetary policy and such changes can have effects even on little old New Zealand.

-What I am confident of predicting however is that some people are going to get caught in this upward interest rate cycle.
+What I am confident of predicting, however, is that some people are going to get caught in this upward interest rate cycle.
 They will be under cash flowed, under capitalised and over exposed.
 They will have difficulty meeting everyday payments, including mortgage payments.
-Take heed – manage your interest rates by adopting a specific strategy and factor into your expenditure calculations increases in rates.
+Take heed – manage your interest rates by adopting a specific strategy and factor increases in rates into your expenditure calculations.
 Get ahead of the game and call our firm for assistance in this respect.

 • Exchange Rates